Existence of a regular unimodular triangulation of the edge polytopes of finite graphs: Preliminaries

+In addition, if $i_{r+1}=i_1$, then $\Gamma$ is called a {\it closed walk} of length {\it r}.
+A closed walk of even length is called an {\it even closed walk}.
+If $i_{r+1}=i_{1}$ and $i_1,\dots ,i_r \ (r \ge 3)$ are distinct, then $\Gamma$ is called a {\it cycle} of length {\it r}.
+An edge that joins two vertices of a cycle but is not itself an edge of the cycle is a {\it chord} of that cycle (\cite{G}).
+A cycle $C$ in a graph is called {\it minimal} if $C$ possesses no chord.

-Let $G$ be a finite connected simple graph and $C$ an odd cycle contained in $G$.
+Let $C$ be an odd cycle contained in $G$.
 Let $c$ be a chord of $C$.
-Then $c$ divides $C$ into two cycles where one is an odd cycle and the other an even cycle.
+Then, $c$ divides $C$ into two cycles, where one is an odd cycle and the other is an even cycle.
 We call the even cycle {\it the even closed walk of the chord $c$ in $C$}.
-In the even closed walk $E$ of the chord $c$ in $C$, we require that $c$ is an even-numbered edge of the cycle $E$.
+In the even closed walk $\Gamma$ of the chord $c$ in $C$, we require that $c$ be an even-numbered edge of $\Gamma$.